 Gillette has jumped on the bandwagon of male-bashing, and that has serious real-world consequences.
 Suicide is the biggest killer of men under the age of 45 in the U.K.; constant “reminders” that men are a worthless species does not improve the situation.

 How do they expect men to achieve “The Best a Man Can Be” by making implications of evil, violence, and a lack of control?
-You do not make a person “better” by breaking them further.We value your comments!
-Please weigh in on our comment section below.
+You do not make a person “better” by breaking them further.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com